Finding Your Mojo: The Key to a Fulfilling Life

 Some people can find their mojo in something that isn’t good for them – drugs, alcohol, crime.

-It’s a failure of society that so many people can be lacking their mojo or be remiss in their selection of a mojo.
+It’s a failure of society that so many people can lack their mojo or be remiss in their selection of a mojo.
 It’s also not good for society.
 It’s a waste of a resource, a squandering of potential.

-That’s why, even if finding our mojo is proving difficult we should be open to new experiences.
-One of those experiences may just put us on course towards finding our own mojo.
+That’s why, even if finding our mojo is proving difficult, we should be open to new experiences.
+One of those experiences may just put us on the path to finding our own mojo.

 Comments